 23. Kirin J Callinan, "Big Enough"

 Director: Danny Cohen Release date: August 16 Why it's great: Screaming cowboys!
-That alone pretty much makes this Western sendup work, plus the Alex Cameron's presence gives this an added boost as 2017's preeminent musical jokester.
+That alone pretty much makes this Western sendup work, plus the presence of Alex Cameron, 2017's preeminent musical jokester, gives this an added boost.

 22. The Academic, "Bear Claws"

 Director: The Academic Release date: October 3 Why it's great: The Academic made use of a delay in Facebook Live broadcasts to create an audiovisual looper that allowed them to perform "Bear Claws" both live and as their own backing group.
 It's a neat trick, and not easy to pull off even if you have the exact delay worked out; it's like using a looper pedal as a group, and doing it perfectly in one take.
 These guys must've really practiced, practiced, practiced!

 21. Katy Perry ft.
 Migos, "Bon Appétit"